 Few things are more enjoyable than a muffin first thing in the morning.
 It's basically dessert disguised as breakfast but packed with nutrients.
-Plus it's easily portable, making it perfect for grab-and-go mornings while also being a luxurious treat to enjoy while relaxing on a lazy weekend morning.
+Plus it's perfect for grab-and-go or for a relaxing treat on a lazy weekend.
 Does it really get any better than that?

 These vegan blackberry muffins are my latest obsession.
-I still love my blueberry muffins, apple cinnamon muffins and chocolate zucchini muffins (all vegan recipes!), but juicy blackberries hit different and add such a delicious sweet and tart blackberry flavor that is so unique.
+I still love my apple cinnamon muffins, but juicy blackberries hit different and add such a delicious sweet and tart blackberry flavor that is so unique.

 I use a flour blend from oats and almonds rather than all purpose flour which creates the perfect consistency and also keeps these muffins naturally gluten-free (bonus!).
 Even better, they are sweetened with maple syrup so these muffins are free of refined sugar as well!